jamesmcarthur-3999/aus-constitution-guide/chapters/chapter3.md

 ## Plain English Explanation

-Chapter III of the Australian Constitution establishes the judicial branch of the Australian government.
-This chapter, covering sections 71-80, creates the High Court of Australia and the framework for the federal court system.
-It sets out the independence of the judiciary and its role in interpreting laws and resolving disputes.
+Chapter III of the Australian Constitution establishes the judicial branch of the Australian government, including the High Court of Australia and other federal courts.
+This chapter includes Sections 71-80.

-## Section 71 - Judicial power and Courts
+### Section 71 - Judicial power and Courts

 **Original Text:**
 > The judicial power of the Commonwealth shall be vested in a Federal Supreme Court, to be called the High Court of Australia, and in such other federal courts as the Parliament creates, and in such other courts as it invests with federal jurisdiction.
 The High Court shall consist of a Chief Justice, and so many other Justices, not less than two, as the Parliament prescribes.

 **Plain English:**
-The judicial power of Australia is held by:
+The judicial power of the Commonwealth (the power to interpret laws and decide cases) belongs to:
-1. The High Court of Australia, which is the country's highest court
+1. The High Court of Australia
 2. Other federal courts created by Parliament
-3. State and territory courts that Parliament gives federal jurisdiction to
+3. State or territory courts given federal powers by Parliament

-The High Court must have at least three judges: a Chief Justice and at least two other Justices.
-Parliament can decide to have more than three judges.
+The High Court must have a Chief Justice and at least two other Justices.
+Parliament can decide the exact number.

+This section establishes Australia's highest court and the foundations of the federal court system.

 **Key Cases:**
-- **Re Judiciary and Navigation Acts (1921)**: Established that federal courts cannot give advisory opinions.
-The judicial power under Chapter III is limited to determining actual controversies about legal rights.
+- **Re Judiciary and Navigation Acts (1921)**: The High Court held that Chapter III gives it authority to determine the constitutional validity of legislation, but it cannot give advisory opinions.

-## Section 72 - Judges' appointment, tenure, and remuneration
+### Section 72 - Judges' appointment, tenure, and remuneration

 **Original Text:**
-> The Justices of the High Court and of the other courts created by the Parliament—
+> The Justices of the High Court and of the other courts created by the Parliament:
 >
-> (i) shall be appointed by the Governor-General in Council;
+> (i) Shall be appointed by the Governor-General in Council:
 >
-> (ii) shall not be removed except by the Governor-General in Council, on an address from both Houses of the Parliament in the same session, praying for such removal on the ground of proved misbehaviour or incapacity;
+> (ii) Shall not be removed except by the Governor-General in Council, on an address from both Houses of the Parliament in the same session, praying for such removal on the ground of proved misbehaviour or incapacity:
 >
-> (iii) shall receive such remuneration as the Parliament may fix; but the remuneration shall not be diminished during their continuance in office.
+> (iii) Shall receive such remuneration as the Parliament may fix; but the remuneration shall not be diminished during their continuance in office.

 **Plain English:**
-For judges of the High Court and other federal courts:
+Judges of the High Court and other federal courts:
-1. They are appointed by the Governor-General acting on the advice of the Federal Executive Council (effectively, the government)
+1. Are appointed by the Governor-General acting on the advice of the Federal Executive Council (in practice, the government)
-2. They can only be removed if:
-   - Both houses of Parliament agree in the same session
-   - The removal is based on proven misbehavior or incapacity
-   - The Governor-General in Council formally removes them
+2. Can only be removed if both Houses of Parliament agree in the same session, and only if the judge has been proven to have misbehaved or is incapable of performing their duties
-3. Parliament sets their salary, but cannot reduce it while they remain in office
+3. Receive a salary set by Parliament, which cannot be reduced while they are in office

-This section protects judicial independence by ensuring judges cannot be easily removed from office or have their salaries reduced.
+These provisions protect judicial independence by ensuring judges can't be easily removed or have their pay cut for making unpopular decisions.

 **Key Cases:**
-- **Waterside Workers' Federation of Australia v J W Alexander Ltd (1918)**: Established that Chapter III courts must have judges with secure tenure as provided in section 72.
+None specifically interpreting this section, though a 1977 referendum amended the Constitution to include a retirement age of 70 for federal judges.

-## Section 73 - Appellate jurisdiction of High Court
+### Section 73 - Appellate jurisdiction of High Court

 **Original Text:**
 > The High Court shall have jurisdiction, with such exceptions and subject to such regulations as the Parliament prescribes, to hear and determine appeals from all judgments, decrees, orders, and sentences:
 >
-> (i) of any Justice or Justices exercising the original jurisdiction of the High Court;
+> (i) Of any Justice or Justices exercising the original jurisdiction of the High Court:
 >
-> (ii) of any other federal court, or court exercising federal jurisdiction; or of the Supreme Court of any State, or of any other court of any State from which at the establishment of the Commonwealth an appeal lies to the Queen in Council;
+> (ii) Of any other federal court, or court exercising federal jurisdiction; or of the Supreme Court of any State, or of any other court of any State from which at the establishment of the Commonwealth an appeal lies to the Queen in Council:
 >
-> (iii) of the Inter-State Commission, but as to questions of law only;
+> (iii) Of the Inter-State Commission, but as to questions of law only:
 >
 > and the judgment of the High Court in all such cases shall be final and conclusive.
 >